Child abuse is a heinous deed and needs the attention of parents. Because only parents can decide the type of parent, they want to be to their kids.

 Children, too, are often subjects of sexual abuse.
 It could be both through contact and contactless.
 Certain perverted sexual acts done towards minors or children are henious acts.
 People also engage in sexual abuse contactless by sharing sexual photos or talking sexually, making children feel uncomfortable.

 Most of the time, people involved in sexual abuse are someone close to the child.
 They are usually family members or someone very close.
-They usually talk children into such activities and pressure them not to reveal anything about it to anyone.
+Also, they usually talk children into such activities and pressure them not to reveal anything about it to anyone.
 They also persuade kids with different gifts and more.

 3. Neglect